datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 5) The embedded HandsOnTable library is not licenced for commercial use without a licence key

-Contact 4GL support for a full-featured, fully licenced, scalable and supported deployment of Data Controller at your earliest convenience!
+[Contact us](https://datacontroller.io/contact) for a full-featured, fully licenced, scalable and supported deployment of Data Controller at your earliest convenience!